The poorhouse was once a very real and often feared part of life in New England.

 The Asylum, a working vegetable and dairy farm, housed the poor, elderly and mentally ill.
 By the 1840s most of the residents were Irish immigrants indentured for six months.
 Men and women lived separately and only saw visitors once every three weeks.
 They had bread and tea for dinner.

 The Asylum meted out punishment to those found guilty of drinking, immoral conduct, loud talking, disrespectful behavior or faking illness to avoid work.
-They confined such miscreants to a jail cell for three days and kept on a short allowance of food.
+They confined such miscreants to a jail cell for three days and kept them on a short allowance of food.
 They confined the mentally ill in ‘maniac cells.’

 By 1849, 190 residents overcrowded the poorhouse.
 Some of the mentally ill transferred to the new Butler Hospital.
 Eventually the Asylum capped its population at 100.